andreina-covi/TestEvoViz/README.md

 cd Pharo-Windows
 Pharo.exe ..\Box2DLite.image
 ```
-### Experiment 2
+### Task 3

-In the same way Experiment2 image contains three scripts of different target classes to execute: ATM, Rectangle and Vector (Polymath project).
+In the same way Task3 image contains three scripts of different target classes to execute: ATM, Rectangle and Vector (Polymath project).
 You can configure the hyperparameters of the scripts.

 **MacOS**
 ```
-./Pharo-OSX/Pharo.app/Contents/MacOS/Pharo Experiment2.image
+./Pharo-OSX/Pharo.app/Contents/MacOS/Pharo Task3.image
 ```
 **Linux**
 ```
-./Pharo-Linux/pharo-ui Experiment2.image
+./Pharo-Linux/pharo-ui Task3.image
 ```
 **Windows**
 ```
 cd Pharo-Windows
-Pharo.exe ..\Experiment2.image
+Pharo.exe ..\Task3.image
 ```

 After doing that the Pharo image will show a window similar to: